SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-arima.md

    Controls whether ARIMA models with non-seasonal AR and MA terms or seasonal AR and MA terms will be considered in the automatic model identification procedure.
 When this option is disabled, a model with AR   and MA terms in both the seasonal and non-seasonal parts of the model can be acceptable, provided there are not AR and    MA terms in either the seasonal or non-seasonal.
 - **Balanced**<br> *automdl; balanced*

-	Controls whether the automatic model procedure will have a preference for balanced models (i.e. models for which the order of the combined AR and differencing operator is equal to the order of the         combined MA operator [^59]).
+	Controls whether the automatic model procedure will have a preference for balanced models (i.e. models for which the order of the combined AR and differencing operator is equal to the order of the         combined MA operator[^59]).
 By default, the **Balanced** checkbox is unmarked.
 When it is marked, the same preference    as for the TRAMO program is used.
 - **ArmaLimit**<br> *automdl; armalimit*

-	The threshold value for t-statistics of ARMA coefficients used for the final test of model parsimony[^60].
+	The threshold value for t-statistics of ARMA coefficients used for the final test of [a model parsimony](../theory/SA_lin.html#automatic-model-identification-procedure-in-tramo).
 If the highest order of the ARMA coefficient has a t-value less than this value in magnitude,    JDemetra+ will reduce the order of the model.
 The value given for **ArmaLimit** is also used for the final check for the   significance of the constant term; if the constant term has a t-value less than **ArmaLimit** in magnitude, the program   will remove the constant term from the set of regressors.
 The **ArmaLimit** value should be greater than zero.
 The        default parameter value is 1.
 - **Reduce CV**<br> *automdl; reducecv*

-	The percentage by which the outlier critical value will be reduced when the preferred model is found to have a Ljung-Box Q-statistic with an unacceptable confidence coefficient[^61].
+	The percentage by which the outlier critical value will be reduced when the preferred model is found to have [the Ljung-Box Q-statistic](../theory/Tests_LB.html) with an unacceptable confidence coefficient[^61].
 The parameter   should be between 0 and 1, and will only be active when automatic outlier identification is selected.
 The reduced         critical value will be set to (1-**ReduceCV**)×CV, where CV is the original critical value.
 The default parameter value   is 0.14268.
 - **LjungBox limit**<br> *automdl; ljungboxlimit*

-	Acceptance criterion for the confidence intervals of the Ljung-Box Q-statistic.[^62] If the Ljung-Box Q-statistics for the residuals of a final model (checked at lag 24 if the series is    monthly, 16 if the series is quarterly) is greater than **LjungBox limit**, the model is rejected, the outlier critical   value is reduced, and model and outlier identification (if specified) is redone with a reduced value (see **Reduce CV**  argument).
+	Acceptance criterion for the confidence intervals of [the Ljung-Box Q-statistic](../theory/Tests_LB.html).
+If the Ljung-Box Q-statistic for the residuals of a final model (checked at lag 24 if the series is    monthly, 16 if the series is quarterly) is greater than **LjungBox limit**, the model is rejected, the outlier critical   value is reduced, and model and outlier identification (if specified) is redone with a reduced value (see **Reduce CV**  argument).
 The default parameter value is 0.95.
 - **Unit root limit**<br> *automdl; urfinal*

     The threshold value for the final unit root test.
 If the magnitude of an AR root for the final model is less than this number, a unit root is assumed, the order of the AR polynomial is reduced by   one, and the appropriate order of the differencing (non-seasonal, seasonal) is increased.
 The parameter value should be   greater than one.
 The default parameter value is 1.05.